tcfkaj/Candy-Cane/README.md

 #ogclean is the cleaned dataframe

-#threshold (almost finished - still working) once complete we can run this through our nueral network!!!
+#threshold - this categorizes our data: we can run this through our nueral network!

 During the data preprocessing phase we: